Bankruptcy improved my client’s credit score, almost on the spot.

 That’s while his bankruptcy case is still active, and long before he gets a Chapter 13 discharge.

-Setting worries about future credit issue aside allows you to focus on the health of your balance sheet and the peace that comes with reduced debts.
+Instead, focus on the health of your balance sheet.
+And enjoy the peace that comes with reduced debts.

 What credit scores measure

 Credit scores are supposed to measure the likelihood that a borrower will repay future credit.
 Makes sense that lenders would want to measure that.